 How to communicate with property owners

 You must notify all property owners and occupiers in the set time periods.

 For facilities installed in areas of environmental significance, you must follow the Commonwealth, state or territory laws, such as the Environment Protection and Biodiversity Conservation Act 1999.

 To notify property owners or occupiers, you must first write to them.

 You and the property owners or occupiers may agree that you notify them in a different way, such as:

 The rules you must follow about notification and consultation with property owners are in the Telecommunications Code of Practice 2018.

-How to consult with local council
+How to consult with local council and nearby residents

 The rules on how you must consult are in the Mobile Phone Base Station Industry Code.